associationforsoftwaretesting/ast-bbst-materials/README.md

-# Welcome to the AST-BBST Materials
+# Welcome to the AST's Black Box Software Testing Materials

-This site provides [Creative Commons-licensed](http://creativecommons.org/licenses/by/3.0/) instructional materials (slides and videos) to teach Black Box Software Testing by the [Association for Software Testing](https://www.associationforsoftwaretesting.org/) as part of our [AST-BBST courses](https://www.associationforsoftwaretesting.org/courses.
-(All additions made by AST are also Creative Commons licensed).
+This site provides instructional materials (slides and videos) used for AST-Black Box Software Testing by the [Association for Software Testing](https://www.associationforsoftwaretesting.org/courses)'s own courses.
+All materials including updates made by the AST are [Creative Commons-licensed](http://creativecommons.org/licenses/by/3.0/).

-These materials were pulled from the BBST® material from [The Center for Software Testing Education & Research](http://testingeducation.org/BBST/) and include the original materials and future updates the AST makes.
-All these materials are also CC licensed.
-BBST® is a registered trademark of [Altom Consulting](https://altom.com/).
+These materials were pulled from the open source, creative commons licensed BBST® material at [The Center for Software Testing Education & Research](http://testingeducation.org/BBST/).
+The AST no longer uses the trademarked BBST® term but where applicable we note that BBST® is a registered trademark of [Altom Consulting](https://altom.com/).
+(If you find this term used in our materials please [file a bug](https://github.com/associationforsoftwaretesting/ast-bbst-materials/issues).)

 Note: *This site is very much a work in progress*

-If you would like to make any edits, or make suggestions for improvements please do them through GitHub.
-You can [file bugs here](https://github.com/associationforsoftwaretesting/ast-bbst-materials/issues).
+### Goals

+The goals of this project are simple:

+1. Host updated materials used in our classes
+2. Eventually provide self-study options
+3. Create a backup of those public files in case www.testingeducation.org/BBST becomes unavailabile in the future.

+### Contributing

+We'd love to get your input on improvements, suggestions, grammar, outdated concepts or any other bugs that you find.
+You can [file bugs here](https://github.com/associationforsoftwaretesting/ast-bbst-materials/issues) and then we will address them.